Primary Mesothelioma Treatments

 A popular Indian spice, turmeric could potentially help the body fight cancer.
 Turmeric contains curcumin, which has shown promise in killing cancer cells and slowing tumor growth.
-Add some of this seasoning to your daily meals, or take a supplement for best results.
+Add some of this seasoning to your daily meals or take a supplement for the best results.

 This vitamin helps the body absorb calcium while ensuring the immune, muscle, and nervous systems run efficiently.
 15mcg is the daily recommended amount of vitamin D.